An official State of Delaware site.

 For instance, did you know that every image shared on Facebook, Instagram, X, or LinkedIn should have alt text?
 Do you know how to add alt text in those formats?
 Here are links to those four social media’s help pages regarding alt text.

-Specific Alt Text Instructions:
+Specific Platform Alt Text Instructions:

 Learn more about keeping Delaware’s social media accessible in our recent blog post!